CAPTIVITAS

 SNAKELOCKS PORPORA (Genoa 14/4/2018 17:36:58)

-Snakelocks Anemones’ long, wavy, snake-like tentacles are home to a photosynthetic algae which produces energy from sunlight, and in addition to this energy they use their long stinging tentacles to capture prey.
-The species is widely consumed by humans in southwestern Spain, as ortiguillas de mar (literally, "little sea nettles").
-The whole animal is marinated in vinegar, coated in a tempura-like batter, and deep-fried in olive oil.
+The Snakelocks anemones’ long, wavy, snake-like tentacles are home to a photosynthetic algae which produce energy from sunlight providing the anemone with essential nutrients whilst the Snakelocks use these long tentacles to capture, sting and kill their prey.
+In southwestern Spain, humans widely consume the whole animal which is marinated in vinegar, coated in a tempura-like batter, and deep-fried in olive oil.

 CAPTIVITAS 1 Montaged Video Still printed on Hahnemühle Luster paper.
 594x420 CAPTIVITAS 2 Montaged Video Still printed on Hahnemühle Luster paper.
 594x420